oribenshir/afternoon_rusting/_posts/2019-1-12-ownership.md

 println!("{}", owner);
 ```

 Unlike before, this code works and compiles.
 However, we didn't use `clone()`, so what happens here?
 Well for simple integers we don't need to use clone, they are automatically *copied*.
 What is the difference between *copy* and *clone*?
 When copying is "simple enough", Rust will *copy* it automatically.
-When *coping* is an expensive operation Rust want us to be explicit, and use *clone* instead.
+When *copying* is an expensive operation Rust want us to be explicit, and use *clone* instead.

 Those types can be copied:
 * All the integer types, such as u32.